-My kitchen is covered in glitter, but that’s all part of crafting at this time of year isn’t it?!
+My kitchen is covered in festive coloured paint, but that’s all part of crafting at this time of year isn’t it?!

 This DIY Christmas ornaments activity is absolutely ideal for children of all ages.
 There are no fiddly bits, and it’s a pretty simple craft.

 DIY Christmas decorations: how to make pine cone Christmas trees

 Start off by choosing a nice selection of pine cones, to make different shapes and sizes of ‘tree’.
 You could go on a nature hunt to find these, or they’re easy to pick up from craft suppliers *online.

 Once you’ve chosen your pine cones, you will need a few other supplies to make your mini trees:

 Make sure you protect surfaces and clothes before you start!